$W$-boson production in polarized proton-proton collisions at RHIC through next-to-next-to-leading order in perturbative QCD: Numerical results

 We begin by showing results for the polarized cross section $\Delta \sigma$ differential in lepton $p_T$ and rapidity in Figs.~\ref{fig:leprap} and~\ref{fig:leppt} respectively.
 Both distributions show an approximately 5\% increase over the NLO prediction upon including the NNLO corrections.
 The scale uncertainties decrease from $\pm 4\%$ at NLO to $\pm 2\%$ at NNLO over most of phase space.
 There are a few kinematic regions where a different pattern of corrections and scale uncertainties is observed, namely for lepton transverse momenta $p_T > 40$ GeV.
 This is associated with the Jacobian peak of the $W$-boson.
 At LO in QCD perturbation theory there is a restriction $p_T \leq M_W/2$ that is broken minimally only by the finite $W$-width.
 This restriction is relaxed at NLO, leading to larger corrections and error estimates in this region.
+We note that the phase-space region beyond the Jacobian peak is only allowed upon the emission of an additional gluon (neglecting the small effect from the $W$-boson width), and are therefore only NLO accurate in the calculation rather than NNLO in the calculation presented here\footnote{Note that additional care is needed for the cross section close to the Jacobian peak, as discussed in Refs.~\cite{Catani:1997xc,Ebert:2020dfc}.
+If the measurement is restricted to a region very near the peak then soft gluon effects dominate, and large logarithms spoil the convergence of the perturbative QCD expansion.
+Techniques such as N-jettiness subtraction which introduce a phase-space slicing parameter are not expected to reproduce this region exactly~\cite{Frixione:1997ks}.
+These issues can be ameliorated by choosing a sufficiently large bin around the peak.}.
+With the loose cut 25$<p_{T,l}<$ 50 GeV, an enhancement of the power corrections expected in the presence of fiducial cuts~\cite{Ebert:2019zkb} is not observed in our work.
+The PDF uncertainties are calculated by varying the polarized PDFs while with the unpolarized PDFs fixed.
 The PDF uncertainties dominate over the residual scale uncertainties over all of phase space.
+We note that over much of phase space the NNLO result does not lie within the NLO scale variation band.
+This is similar to that observed for $W$-boson production at the LHC~\cite{Anastasiou:2003yy}, and demonstrates the well-known limitation of relying solely on scale variation to estimate the theoretical uncertainty.

 We can use our results for the polarized cross section to extend the calculation of the single-spin asymmetry $A_L$ to NNLO.
 We show our result for the asymmetry as a function of the lepton rapidity in Fig.~\ref{fig:AL}.
 We compare our predictions at NLO and NNLO to the STAR data of Ref.~\cite{Adam:2018bam}.
 The theoretical predictions at both NLO and NNLO are in good agreement with the experimental data.
 The QCD corrections and scale uncertainties tend to cancel between the numerator and denominator of the asymmetry, leading to small corrections and a greatly reduced scale uncertainty.
 The PDF error dominates over the other theoretical uncertainties and the experimental uncertainty.
 Our results show that the prediction for the asymmetry is completely stable under perturbative QCD corrections.